Dry Ten Martini Problem in the non-critical case: Acknowledgements

 \section{Acknowledgements}

-A.Avila was partially supported by the ERC Starting Grant \textquotedblleft Quasiperiodic \textquotedblright and the Balzan project of Jacob Palis.
+A.Avila was partially supported by the ERC Starting Grant \textquotedblleft Quasiperiodic\textquotedblright and a grant from the SNSF.
 J.You and Q. Zhou were partially supported by National Key R\&D Program of China (2020 YFA0713300) and Nankai Zhide Foundation.
 J. You was also partially supported by NSFC grant (11871286).
-Q. Zhou was supported by NSFC grant (12071232), the Science Fund for Distinguished Young Scholars of Tianjin (No. 19JCJQJC61300).
+Q. Zhou was supported by NSFC grant (12071232).